wsydney76/craft5-blade/README.md

 ## Common Blade Settings

-If multiple controllers are use, extend from a base controller to set common Blade settings:
+If multiple controllers are used, extend from a base controller to set common Blade settings:

 ```php
 public function beforeAction($action): bool